A wedding weekend on the lake

 Most venues near Victoria give you a time slot and a shared space.
 We give you the property for two and a half days.

-- Whole property, two nights.
 Friday noon to Sunday eleven.
 No other guests on the grounds.
-Music has to be down by ten — Cowichan bylaw, not us.
-The party moves to the firepit and the sauna.
+The party doesn't end at ten — it moves to the firepit and the sauna.

-- Sixteen on-site.
 Two houses, eight bedrooms.
-Another thirty-four ten minutes up the road at the partner property.
+More at the partner property ten minutes up the road.
 No shuttles, no hotel block.

 Hold a wedding weekend

 Tell Brianna the weekend you've been picturing.
-She'll write back within four hours with what's open, the pricing PDF, and a soft hold on the calendar for a week while you talk to your people.
+She'll write back within four hours with what's open, pricing, and a soft hold on the calendar for a week while you talk to your people.